The Murphia List 2026 - the Irish talent in London's food and drink scene right now

 Luke Ahearne

 Hailing from Clonmel, chef Luke Ahearne got his first taste for restaurant work interning at Neven Maguire’s MacNean’s House & Restaurant in Cavan.
 After running his family’s cafe followed by time at Garrett Byrne’s Campagne in Kilkenny, Luke then set his sights on London.
 He moved to The Clove Club which was then ranked 26th best restaurant in the world before transferring to its sister restaurant, Luca.
-At just 29 years old, he became Head Chef at Corrigan’s Mayfair.
-Today, Luke is head chef at the critically-acclaimed Lita, which won a Michelin star less than a year after opening.
+At just 29 years old, he became Head Chef at Corrigan’s Mayfair, followed by the critically-acclaimed Lita, which won a Michelin star less than a year after opening.
+He’s now running the kitchen at Motorino in Marylebone, which he opened with Stevie Parle last October.

 Follow Luke on Instagram at @lukeahearne